-Step 1 must only be applied if the methodology does not include procedures for identifying alternatives or the baseline scenario.
+Step 1 must only be applied where the methodology does not include procedures for identifying alternatives or the baseline scenario.

-Project proponents must complete either Step 2 or Step 3 unless the methodology indicates otherwise.
+Project proponents must complete either Step 2 or Step 3, unless the methodology indicates otherwise.

-The applicable methodology may use only selected parts of this tool and include additional procedures and requirements.
+The applicable methodology may use only selected parts of this tool and may include additional procedures and requirements.

-5.1 Applicable geographic area
+5.1 Applicable Geographic Area

-The applicable geographic area must be determined for Step 1, Step 2 and Step 4.
-The same area must be used when applying these steps.
+The applicable geographic area must be determined for Step 1, Step 2, and Step 4.
+The same area must be used when applying each of these steps.